dannybynum/CarND-Advanced-Lane-Lines/README.md

 Code snipets from *CalibrateCamera.py* file:
 ```
-    # Now that we have sets of image points from all calibation images and corresponding sets of ojbect points (same in each set - same chessboard),
+    # Now that we have sets of image points from all calibation images and corresponding sets of object points
-    # we can use the built in cv2 function "calibrateCamera" to calculate the camera matrix and distortion matrix we need to un-distort images
+    # we can use the built in cv2 function "calibrateCamera" to calculate the camera matrix and distortion matrix

-    cal_found_flag, cam_mtx, dist_coeffs, cam_rvecs, cam_tvecs = cv2.calibrateCamera(set_of_objpts, set_of_imgpts, img_shape, None, None)
+    cal_found_flag, cam_mtx, dist_coeffs, cam_rvecs, cam_tvecs = cv2.calibrateCamera(set_of_objpts, set_of_imgpts,
+    																						img_shape, None, None)
     # Now finally we can "undistort an image", in this case test_img is calibration1.jpg
     # and then we can plot the result.
     undistorted_image = cv2.undistort(test_image, cam_mtx, dist_coeffs, None, cam_mtx)